 For PDF files:

-The PDF editing tool is slow to use, so we can only print the document and hand write the edits, making it more difficult for you to incorporate the changes.
-Hence, we strongly recommend you send us either a Word or LaTex file to work on if at all possible.
+Due to certain challenges in digitally editing PDFs, we currently print the document and hand-write the edits, making it more difficult for you to incorporate the changes back into the source file.
+The file quality may be degraded during the print–scan process.
+Hence, we strongly recommend that you send us either a Word or LaTeX file to work on, if available.

 Our regular editing fee does not include word count reduction, though small reductions maybe possible through the eradication of redundancies and more efficient language use.
 Larger word count reductions can be assessed and quoted for on a case-by-case basis.